AimanZT/Blocky-Resume/README.md

 21. Deploy contracts to the network by typing command “truffle migrate --reset” without “.

-22. Go to the frontend folder by typing command “cd frontend”.
+22. Go to the frontend folder by typing command “cd frontend” without “.

 23. Create another file dependency by typing command “npm install” without “.